pōkaka of the cool montane forest interior

 Main Threats

-Habitat loss from land clearance is the primary threat.
+Habitat loss from land clearance is primary threat.
 Browsing by introduced possums and deer.
-Climate change affecting forest habitats.
-No significant pest or disease issues other than possums.
+Climate change affecting forest habitats significantly.

 Population

 Populations have declined due to land clearance but remain stable in remaining forest fragments.
-The species is still common in lowland forests throughout New Zealand.
-It is threatened by ongoing habitat loss and browsing by possums.
+Species is still common in lowland forests throughout NZ.

 Conservation Status